 - Deep brain stimulation.
 This involves placing electric stimulators in areas of the brain that control movement.

-- Surgery to destroy brain tissue that causes Parkinson’s symptoms.
+- Surgery to destroy brain tissue that causes Parkinson symptoms.

 - Stem cell transplant and other procedures are being studied.

-- Stay healthy by eating a healthy diet and not smoking.
+- Stay healthy by eating nutritious foods and not smoking.

-- Speech therapy can help you adjust to changes in your swallowing and speech.
+- Use speech therapy to help you adjust to changes in your swallowing and speech.

 - Rest as needed during the day and avoid stress.

-- Physical therapy and occupational therapy can help you be independent and reduce the risk of falls.
+- Use physical therapy and occupational therapy to help you stay independent and reduce the risk of falls.

 - Place handrails throughout your house to help prevent falls.
 Place them in bathrooms and along stairways.

-- Where needed, use assistive devices to make movement easier.
-These may include special eating utensils, wheelchairs, bed lifts, shower chairs, and walkers.
+- Use assistive devices, when needed, to make movement easier.
+These devices may include special eating utensils, wheelchairs, bed lifts, shower chairs, and walkers.

-- Social workers or other counseling services can help you and your family cope with the disorder.
-They can also help you get outside help, such as Meals on Wheels.
+- Talk to a social worker or other counseling service to help you and your family cope with the disorder.
+These services can also help you get outside help, such as Meals on Wheels.